danehkar/ashkbiz-danehkar.netlify.app/content/publication/2018-pasa-35-5-d/index.md

   recombination lines, while a dual-dust chemistry with different grain species and discrete grain sizes likely produces the infrared continuum of this planetary nebula.
-  This study demonstrates that the bi-abundance hypothesis, which was examined in a few planetary nebulae with large abundance discrepancies (ADFs $gt$ 10), could also be applied to those typical planetary nebulae with moderate abundance discrepancies.
+  This study demonstrates that the bi-abundance hypothesis, which was examined in a few planetary nebulae with large abundance discrepancies (ADFs > 10), could also be applied to those typical planetary nebulae with moderate abundance discrepancies.
 publication: '*Publications of the Astronomical Society of Australia*'
 doi: 10.1017/pasa.2018.1
 links: